webgpu/webgpufundamentals/webgpu/lessons/webgpu-wgsl.md

 #### fragment shader outputs

-For fragment shaders `@location` specifies which `GPURenderPassDescriptor.colorAttachment` to store the result in.
+For fragment shaders, `@location` specifies which `GPURenderPassDescriptor.colorAttachment` to store the result in.

 ```wgsl
 struct FSOut {